Ready to turn insight into action?

 Transport is one of the largest and most complex cost lines in most supply chains.
 It is also one of the least visible.

-For many organisations across Australia and New Zealand, transport spend sits across dozens of carriers, contracts, rate cards, spreadsheets, email inboxes and legacy systems.
-Freight decisions are often decentralised, reactive and heavily dependent on individual experience rather than structured data.
+For many organisations across Australia and New Zealand, transport spend is spread across dozens of carriers, contracts, rate cards, spreadsheets, email inboxes, and legacy systems.
+Freight activity is often fragmented, reactive and heavily dependent on individual experience rather than structured data.

-In that environment, it is no surprise that many organisations look to a Transport Management System (TMS) as the solution.
+In that environment, it is no surprise that many organisations seek a “system” to solve the problem.

 - Freight cost control